-At Value Colleges, we think that finding a right place to earn a credential should not be harder than earning the credential itself.
-Below we have ranked the best online paralegal certificate programs to choose from when you are serious about advancing your career.
-We have ranked online paralegal certificate programs according to 3 metrics:
+At Value Colleges, we think that finding the right place to earn a credential should not be harder than earning the credential itself.
+Below we have ranked the best online paralegal programs to choose from when you are serious about advancing your career.
+We have ranked online paralegal certificates according to 3 metrics:

 - Niche College Student Survey from Niche.com

 - College Scorecard Report from the U.S. Department of Education

 - Actual Tuition (as reported from the Integrated Postsecondary Education Data System – IPEDS)

 Value Colleges only rank regionally-accredited, reputable colleges and universities.
 Those exploitative or shady diploma mills, many of which offer online paralegal programs, do not make our list.
 Those that do are institutions that provide an established history, qualified faculty, and market value.
 That’s just how Value Colleges does it.

 Miami University was established in 1809 by a congressional act that was signed by George Washington.
 The purpose of its founding was to have a postsecondary institution Northwest of the Ohio River in the Miami Valley.
 Today they are a comprehensive public research institution of higher learning.
 Their campus sits on a massive 2,138 acres of land in the town of Oxford, Ohio, which is about 45 minutes north of Cincinnati.
 They are connected to the University System of Ohio.
 There are close to 25,000 students enrolled in the entire system at any given time.
 Miami is known as a Tier One research institution as classified by the Carnegie Foundation, meaning they are known for the high level of research they conduct.